Selling To Purchasing Managers

 • “Patient”

-For example, here’s a provider positioning statement that you might use when speaking to a purchasing manager:
+For example, here’s a provider positioning statement you might use when speaking to a procurement manager:

 “Let me tell you a little about our company.
 We pride ourselves on being patient, not obsessed with the technical details of our products, and far more interested in our customers than in what we sell.”

-When you’re selling to purchasing managers, keep in mind that it’s far more common for this type of prospect to be recognized for poor performance than good.
-For example when a provider doesn’t deliver on time, it’s likely the blame will be pinned on the purchasing manager who selected the provider.
-A bad purchase is never hung on the user’s door – it’s always dropped right at the feet of the purchasing department.
+When you’re selling to procurement managers, keep in mind that it’s far more common for this type of prospect to be recognized for poor performance than for good performance.
+For example, when a provider doesn’t deliver on time, the procurement manager who selected the provider will likely be blamed.
+A bad purchase is never hung on the user’s door—it’s always dropped right at the feet of the purchasing department.

-As a result, one of the chief benefits that a purchasing manager is seeking is the ability to avoid making mistakes.
+As a result, one of the chief benefits the procurement manager seeks is the ability to avoid making mistakes.
 They generally need a tremendous amount of decision-making certainty to avoid coming under fire.

 With this in mind, you might want to position the benefits of your product or service in the following terms: